-- 1. This case concerns a set of appeals brought by twelve Headquarters-based locally hired staff members1 to contest the Bank's decision to change the reference interest rate used for the calculation of their mortgage subsidies, which they allege had a significant and adverse financial impact on them.
-The mortgage subsidy assists eligible staff members with the payment of principal and/or interest on mortgage loans secured on their principal residence at their place of employment.
+- The Appellant joined the EBRD in 2007 and, upon becoming a staff member in 2008, was eligible for the benefits available to locally hired staff, including the mortgage subsidy.
+In the present Appeal, the Appellant is challenging the decision of the Bank's President not to accept the recommendations of the ARC in its Report and Recommendations Case 72/2023-2 concerning her situation. - 2.
+This Decision is issued concurrently with a decision involving a set of appeals brought by twelve other Headquarters-based locally hired staff members to contest the Bank's decision to change the reference rate used for the calculation of the mortgage subsidy provided by the Bank to eligible employees, which they allege had a significant and adverse financial impact on them.
+As authorised by Section IV, paragraph 7.03 of the Directive on the Appeals Process, these twelve appeals were joined by the Tribunal with the consent of each appellant, as the factual circumstances and legal issues at stake are largely identical.
+However, the Appellant in the case at hand did not consent to joinder, given her specific personal circumstances.
+Therefore, this Decision is being issued concurrently with the Tribunal's decision in the joined cases (EBRDAT 2024/AT/02-12 and 14). - 3.
+The Bank provides a monthly mortgage subsidy to assist eligible staff members like the Appellant with the payment of principal and/or interest on mortgage loans secured on their principal residence at their place of employment.
 The amount of the mortgage subsidy is determined by deducting the first two percent from a "reference interest rate" and applying the resulting rate to the remaining capital sum in a staff member's mortgage (subject to a cap).
-As provided in the Staff Handbook, the "reference interest rate" used by the Bank for the calculation of the subsidy for HQ-based staff members must be a "rate for a variable-rate mortgage as published by a major home loan provider selected by the Bank; [...] capped at 10 percent". - 2.
-As authorised by Section IV, paragraph 7.03 of the Directive on the Appeals Process, the Tribunal has joined these twelve Appeals and considered them together, as the factual circumstances and legal issues at stake raised are largely identical.
-An additional Appellant has submitted an individual Appeal (2024/AT/13), which has also been considered by the Tribunal and is the subject of a concurrent by separate Decision by the Tribunal.
+As provided in the Staff Handbook, the "reference interest rate" used by the Bank for the calculation of the subsidy for staff members assigned to work at the Bank's headquarters in London must be a "rate for a variable-rate mortgage as published by a major home loan provider selected by the Bank; [...] capped at 10 percent".